Aston Martin plans to go public as turnaround picks up speed

 Niche carmakers such as Aston and McLaren are more concerned about customs checks than tariffs as they believe many of their buyers can absorb a price hike.

-Italian group Investindustrial, Kuwait’s Investment Dar and five-percent shareholder Daimler, will retain stakes in the firm.
+Italian group Investindustrial, Kuwait’s Investment Dar and five-percent shareholder Daimler (DAIGn.DE), will retain stakes in the firm after the IPO.

+Aston made half-year adjusted pretax profit of 42 million pounds, as revenue rose 8 percent to 445 million pounds due to strong demand for its DB11 coupe and Volante models.

-Aston has suggested for years it would eventually go public, but Palmer said now was the right time as the firm gears up for further growth with its first sport-utility vehicle.
+The company has suggested for years it would eventually go public, but Palmer said now was the right time as the firm gears up for further growth with its move into the popular SUV market.

 “We’ve got a very solid balance sheet now, very solid results.
 As we move into the third phase, which is the portfolio expansion, it also means we’ve got plenty of runway in front of us,” he told Reuters.